Blending a “Manhattan” skyline with landscaped parks and gardens, the city is a jewel in the desert warmly welcoming all visitors.

 Abu Dhabi International Airport serves this city.
 The local time is GMT + 4 hours.
 Public transportation is available within the city.
 Visitors can find out more at www.abudhabi.ae.

 Apart from organised tours, most visitors use taxis in the urban areas.
 These are plentiful, safe and can easily be flagged down at the roadside.
 Taxi services can also be booked in advance.
-Should you wish to travel in style with Emirates Palace, you can have a look at the options on our Transportation and Limousine page.
+Should you wish to travel in style with Emirates Palace, you can discuss options with our concierge.

 Developments in Abu Dhabi